 For cancers not in a polyp, partial colectomy ─ surgery to remove the section of colon that has cancer and nearby lymph nodes ─ is the standard treatment.
 You do not need any additional therapy.

-Many of these cancers have grown through the wall of the colon and may extend into nearby tissue.
+Many of these cancers have grown through the wall of the colon and they may extend into nearby tissue.
 They have not yet spread to the lymph nodes.

 - The cancer looks very abnormal (is high grade) when viewed under a microscope.

 - The cancer has grown into nearby blood or lymph vessels.

 - The surgeon did not remove at least 12 lymph nodes.